Book A Free 30 Minute Meeting

 Bytes Scanned per Query

 The amount of data processed for each query is directly proportional to compute costs.
 Hence, this metric is important to identify inefficient queries, like SELECT * statements.
-You can monitor this metric through the QUERY_HISTORY view of ACCOUNT_USAGE.

 SELECT